Automotive DIL simulators range in size, complexity, capability and cost. They can be broadly classified into three basic categories:

 Human Factors DIL simulators are typically used for human behavioural studies rather than vehicle behavior studies, hence the name.
 For example, automotive manufacturers might use a Human Factors DIL simulator to study driver distraction or scenarios like low-speed city driving where accurate dynamic representation of the vehicle is not crucial.

-Although some Human Factors DIL simulators feature some level of motion cueing, this is not generally a priority outside including some baseline movement.
+Although some Human Factors DIL simulators feature some level of motion cueing, this is not generally a priority, aside from including some baseline movement.
 Likewise, the graphics technologies tend to prioritise the flexibility to modify and adapt scenarios over photo-realism or ultra-low latency.

 Despite these limitations, the potential for road safety research alone can justify enormous investments in Human Factors DIL simulator installations.
 Some high-profile installations can take up entire rooms, and capital costs can spill into the hundreds of millions of dollars.
 One example is the $49 million (USD) spent to construct NHTSA’s National Advanced Driving Simulator project.

 Engineering-class driving simulators deliver compelling driver immersion via high performance motion and vision systems, as well as comprehensive tool suites.
-These DIL simulators typically have medium-size form factors, and are directed towards satisfying the needs of professional drivers and engineers.
+These DIL simulators typically have medium-size form factors, and are directed towards satisfying the needs of professional drivers, vehicle evaluators and engineers.

 As such, greater emphasis is placed on factors such as motion cueing, tyre and surface modelling and supplemental cueing such as steering wheel feedback.
 The simulators themselves are designed as lightweight machines with medium scale form factors to maximise their dynamic capabilities.
 In some cases, real vehicle cabin components are included to create a more immersive experience rather than for ergonomic reasons.
 They are also frequently connected in real-time to sophisticated vehicle sub-system models via SIL or HIL test benches.